cs190/cs190-ps1/README.md

 2. (2 pts) Execute the program.
 It is supposed to display the digit 8, but it doesn't.
 It's pretty hashed up because I have deliberately left a bug in the function called drawSegment.
 Go to the implmentation of drawSegment in Display.swift and fix it.

 3. (2 pts) In Main.storyboard, the display is represented by a black view that is carelessly placed in the screen.
-Create the following four constraints:
+Create the following four constraints that nestle the view across the top of the screen:
  * Leading space to container margin = 0.
  * Trailing space to container margin = 0.
  * Vertical space to top layout guid = 0.